About the Project

-Objectives: The project seeks to impact rural household nutrition by increasing livestock productivity; improving access of households to di-verse and quality food and; improving nutrition related behaviors of households.
+The Feed the Future Bangladesh Livestock Production for Improved Nutrition (LPIN) project was funded by USAID and lead by ACDI/VOCA, to whom the Borlaug Institute was a subawardee.
+The project sought to impact rural household nutrition by increasing livestock productivity; improving access of households to diverse and quality food and; improving nutrition related behaviors of households.
 The project team will achieve this through two nutrition behavior pathways: livestock production for household consumption and livestock production for income generation.

-About Feed the Future: Feed the Future is the U.S. Government’s global hunger and food security initiative.
+Feed the Future is the U.S. Government’s global hunger and food security initiative.
 With a focus on smallholder farmers, particularly women, Feed the Future supports partner countries in developing their agriculture sectors to spur economic growth and trade that increase incomes and reduce hunger, poverty and undernutrition.
-For more information, visit www.feedthefuture.gov
+For more information, visit www.feedthefuture.gov.